AnnaChirumbolo/A-Kiroo/index.md

 <a name="section3"></a>

-## 3. Appendix I: Tables of raw data.
+## 3. Appendix A: Tables of raw data.

 One type of appendix could contain tables of the raw data collected, so that readers and reviewers have a better insight on the results that are summarised or only visually represented in the main body of text.